 Thank you for participants and our collaboration partners.
 Congratulations to all the winners!

 1. Projects carried out by teams of children, youth and adult students

 Come along with your friends and show us how to solve the climate crisis together.
 The project topic must be linked to the theme of the competition climate change, in other respects the projects will be implemented in accordance with the guidelines of the START programme for project works and will be carried out in teams of children, youth and students of higher education.

 - 6–12 -year-olds

 - over 18-year-olds

 It is possible to participate with a project work that is done in collaboration of different age groups.
+Your project doesn’t have to ready, an idea or a plan is enough.
 For these projects one chooses the best fitting assessment category when applying to the competition.

 2. Best educational practices by teachers and educators